blackbaud/sky-api-docs/content/docs/code/auth-code-flow/nodejs/index.md

                       redirectTo: '/home'
                   })
                   </code></pre>
-                  <p class="alert alert-info">In this example, we use two views and two controllers.
-As your app grows, you can add more views and controllers.</p>
+                  <p><bb-alert bb-alert-type="info">In this example, we use two views and two controllers.
+As your app grows, you can add more views and controllers.</bb-alert></p>

 ## Display the authorize buttons
 - Open the **app** folder and the **main-template.html** file.
 This is our application's core view.